Iron Behind the Velvet - Chapter 1

 “Too long, if it were only one hour.”
 He pulled her close, turned his cheek to her hair.
 “But it will be weeks ... several weeks.”

 “I’ll need to see you.”
-She leaned away, searching his face even now.
+She leaned away and searched his face.
 “An entrance?
 One close to camp?”

-“If it is safe, I will get word to you.
+“When I know it's safe, I'll get word to you.
 But for now ...”

-“We will be apart,” she said, finding a brave smile.
+“We'll be apart,” she said, a brave smile framing her words.

 He deposited her bags in the middle of his old bed, mindful of her penchant for delicate objects of art, and turned to her.
 Her face was a sad mirror of his as she fell into his arms.